-Using the estimated results, we first simulate the attempt weights relative to the current best weight and the success probability for each attempt of each player under actual pressure.
-We then calculate the expected achieved weights relative to the current best, defined as the product of the attempt weight minus the current best weight and the success probability.
+Using the estimated results, we first simulate the attempt weights and the success probability for each attempt of each player under actual pressure.
+We then calculate the expected achieved weights, defined as the product of the predicted attempt weight and the success probability.
 These serve as benchmark outcomes under actual pressure conditions.